 For the most up-to-date information regarding this condition, visit the Food & Drug Administration (FDA) website pertaining to BIA-ALCL.

+At Parcells Plastic Surgery in New Jersey BIA-ALCL consultations and surgical remedies are available.
 If you are interested in breast implant removal or a consultation with Dr. Parcells to find out if breast implant removal is right for you, discuss your questions, or receive an examination, contact us today to schedule an appointment.

 Parcells Plastic Surgery offers the most advanced surgical and cosmetic medical spa treatments to women in New Jersey.